 For apartments, the house number (or building name) is followed by an apartment number.
-This is usually just added on after the number combination of city district, block and house number.
-For example, if one of the previous mentioned addresses was an apartment building the address could be 3丁目3番地13号502 (or 3-3-13-502).
+This is usually just added on after the number combination of the city district, block, and house number.
+For example, if one of the previously mentioned addresses was an apartment building the address could be 3丁目3番地13号502 (or 3-3-13-502).
 In other words, the apartment number here is 502.

 Lastly, there are a few exceptions to these rules.
-In Kyoto and Sapporo the way you read a Japanese address differ from the official national address system.
-In this Wikipedia article there is a very detailed guide to addresses in these areas.
+In Kyoto and Sapporo, the way you read a Japanese address differs from the official national address system.
+In this Wikipedia article there is a very detailed guide to address these areas.

 We hope that this guide will help you the next time you need to look at a Japanese map.
 And that finding your way around Japan will be a lot easier now that you know how to read a Japanese address.